ML-Bioinfo-CEITEC/genomic_benchmarks/experiments/README.md

 Each run is recorded as a notebook.
 Currently, TensorFlow experiments are run with [papermill](https://github.com/nteract/papermill), PyTorch experiments are run manually.

-See accuracy of the prediction over test sets in the table below.
+See the accuracy and F1 score on test sets in the table below.

 ## How to add an experiment